collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 One sentence in the project README (definition?) made a big impact on me: "Are You New to Github But Want to Contribute?"

-I had been secretly wanting to contribute for months, but wasn't sure how, and now was my chance.
+I had been wanting to contribute for months, but wasn't sure how, and now was my chance.
 I felt it was my destiny to contribute now.

 </td></tr>